ephbaum/EphWordsBlog/src/content/blog/2023-04-23-2023-week-16-keepin-calm-carryin-on.md

 This is definitely something about which I intend to write more, but the process of getting one's name changed in Washington State isn't particularly difficult, though a little time consuming.
 In this case we filed with the circuit court of our county and then showed up for our docket.
 They seem to do all name changes once a month here and we were one of many both in court and on Zoom.

-The experience of sitting in a Kitsap County Circuit Court Room was interesting when compared to the various other times I’ve found myself in a courtroom throughout my life time.
-It's an experience I've had much more often than I would have expected when I was but a youngin’.
+The experience of sitting in a Kitsap County Circuit Court Room was interesting when compared to the various other times I've found myself in a courtroom throughout my life time.
+It's an experience I've had much more often than I would have expected when I was but a youngin'.
 Perhaps my other experiences in he courtroom are a topic for yet another [future post](/C:/Users/fskir/AppData/Local/Temp/2HZj4IZBHeRUj6rf0zpEM8QxyJ5/resources/app.asar/notyetiguess).
 I will forever recall the vibration of the HVAC system, the sound of the speakers when Zoom announced that a recording was in progress, the stains on the ceiling tiles.
 These things, and the positive interaction with the judge, will likely always be seared in my memory.

-It’s a huge relief.
+It's a huge relief.

-Though it’s also a huge amount of work we’ve made for ourselves 😅
+Though it's also a huge amount of work we've made for ourselves 😅

 But more than anything it's a relief to feel like I'm finally who I am.
 It's hard to explain but the judge, who at first was mildly suspicious of my name, less so of Lou's, seemed to get it very quickly.
 It was pleasing, actually.